arcadia-unity/ArcadiaGodot/README.md

 * ArcadiaState & state serialization
 * scenegraph API
 * runtime hook attachment
-* AOT compilation - clojure code will be loaded from source at runtime
 * full `arcadia.linear` namespace with optimizations

-These will be slowly added in the future, especially once the Godot mono embedding is stabilized.
+These will be slowly added in the future.

 Contributing
 ------------